Announcement: COP30 Action Agenda calls for accelerating the implementation of the Global Stocktake. Read here.

 This is how I met people with similar ideologies and goals at university, and what we started as a student association to promote environmental education within the school, has now become into CamBIO ECO Colectivo, an NGO with international recognition.
 Thanks to the incredible work of the wonderful and dedicated people who work at CamBIO, we have managed to have an impact in the capital of Mexico and the metropolitan area, benefiting the communities surrounding the ecosystems we restore, and the large amount of flora and fauna that inhabit them, in some cases not only native species, but also endemic ones.

-For me, this has become more than just a project or a hobby, that is why, after studying Chemical Engineering, I decided to obtain a postgraduate degree in Ecosystem Restoration.
+For me, this is not a hobby and why, after studying Chemical Engineering, I decided to obtain a postgraduate degree in Ecosystem Restoration.
 I truly believe that restoration is the connecting link that focuses not only on the problems of biodiversity or climate change, which are often seen as separate issues.
-Restoration addresses these problems together, understanding that they are interdependent and adding a crucial factor: for proper restoration to happen, community participation is key, because true change can only be achieved collectively.
+Restoration addresses these problems together, understanding that they are interdependent and adding a crucial factor: for proper restoration to happen, community participation is key, because true change can only be achieved collectively."

 IMPACT